ZeissIQS/zeiss-inspect-addon-api/doc/howtos/localization/localization.md

 ## FAQ

-### Is there a shortcut for exporting/importing the XLIFF files ?
+### Is there a shortcut for exporting/importing the XLIFF files?

 * If there are quite many of these files and the process has to be done regularly, the resource files can be accessed right on file system.
 * Each Add-on in 'Edit' mode mirrors its content into `%APPDATA%/gom/<version>/gom_edited_addons/<add-on uuid>`.
-* The XLIFF files can be edited right there of copies/pasted from there as long as the Add-on remains in 'Edit' mode.
+* The XLIFF files can be edited right there or copied/pasted from there as long as the Add-on remains in 'Edit' mode.

-### Are the translation entries persistent when updated via the 'Update XLIFF files' script ?
+### Are the translation entries persistent when updated via the 'Update XLIFF files' script?

 * As long as the original texts (the texts in the 'id' attribute of the 'trans-unit' tag of the XLIFF files) are not changing, already translated entries are left untouched and will persist.
 * This is the case when the original text in the script does not change, like the text in a dialog button or the original text in a scripts 'tr ()' function.